axelomega/omegamacs/README.md

 **Real Emacs for real developers - no training wheels, no abstractions, just powerful, readable code you can own and control.**

+## Introduction

+This is my personal Emacs setup that I've iteratively refined over time to work well for my development workflow.
+I'm happy to share it with the wider Emacs community as it has proven to be a robust, capable configuration that strikes a good balance between power and maintainability.

+The configuration emphasizes transparency, modern packages, and real Emacs Lisp code over abstractions.
+Whether you use it as-is, adapt parts for your own setup, or simply browse for ideas, I hope you find it useful for your Emacs journey.

 ## Rationale: Why Choose Omegamacs?

 ### Philosophy: Code as Config